 Your dog or cat starts itching, licking, digging…all day and all NIGHT!
 His ears may be goopy and stinky.
 His fur gets thin, sheds CONSTANTLY and may even fall out in patches.
 The stink, well, you know it when you walk in the door!
 So, you head to the vet!

 Then it begins – the steroids, shots, creams, pills, medicated shampoos to the tune of $200+.
-And that’s just the first visit.
+That’s just the first visit.
 Now, you are three years and $2000 into the cycle.
 Your wallet is thinner and so is your pet’s coat!
 Nothing really has changed except that MAYBE the symptoms let up a bit right after the shot, cream, pill.
-And all your companion does is itch, lick, dig and stink!
+All your companion does is itch, lick, dig and stink!
 No more fun romps in the park.
 No more sitting together on the sofa watching your favorite Lassie reruns.
 And heaven forbid actually taking your dog in your car!

 Why are you actually at this point with your pet?
 There’s simply one reason.
 Misdiagnosis!
 A nutritional deficiency cannot be cured using medications!

 Makes sense, doesn’t it?
 You feed the same commercial, highly processed, heat processed food for months, even years.
-Even if you switch foods, the symptoms lessen but then return.
+Even if you switch foods, the symptoms lessen, but then return.
 Of course there would be gaps in your pet’s nutrition!
-And, because heat processing actually destroys and kills nutrients required by your pet, where would he get these required building blocks for good health, strong immune system, strong digestive tract, healthy skin and coat?
+Because heat processing actually destroys and kills nutrients required by your pet, where would he get these required building blocks for good health, strong immune system, strong digestive tract, healthy skin and coat?
 The truth is, he’s not.

 So, where do you start?
 Eliminate the nutritional gaps -> eliminate the nutrition deficiencies -> eliminate the nutrition deficiency symptoms!
 Now THAT’S the cycle you should be aiming for!